BACKYARD NATURE HOME | MEXICAN PLANTS & ANIMALS | BROWSE NEWSLETTER ARCHIVE

 spiny bark of Schott's Ceiba, CEIBA SCHOTTII

 In Mexico we have four species of Ceibas of which three occur in the Yucatan.
 There's the famous C. pentandra, plus C. aesculifolia and C.schottii.
-C. aesculifolia is limited to the western side of the peninsula, probably appearing in the Mérida area.
-Here at Chichén Itzá I think we have only two species, the big C. pentandra and, for lack of a better name, what I call Schott's Ceiba, CEIBA SCHOTTII.
+C. aesculifolia is mostly on the western side of the peninsula.
+Here at Chichén Itzá I'm finding only two species, the big C. pentandra and, for lack of a better name, what I call Schott's Ceiba, CEIBA SCHOTTII.
 I've seen the name Vanilla Silk Cotton Tree used for the species but I'm not sure anyone really recognizes that.
 Schott's Ceiba is endemic to the Yucatán Peninsula and northern Guatemala.

 Nowadays Schott's Ceiba is fruiting, as shown below: